Species Interactions in Food Webs

 Ecological communities can be organized into food webs in which species are inextricably linked within a network of energy flow.
 Conceivably, all organisms in the network—plants, herbivores, carnivores and detritivores—are functionally predators of resources and resources for predators.
 From this conception of ecological communities stems a fundamental paradigm for success in the evolutionary-ecological game of life.
 Namely, individuals ought to strike an adaptive balance between fitness gains from resource consumption and fitness losses from the risk of being consumed.
 Research in the lab focuses on how this evolutionary adaptive game determines the nature and strength of food web interactions, with cascading effects on community assembly and nutrient cycling through ecosystems.

-Researcher: Julia
+Researcher: Janey

 Intraspecific variation and species interactions

-Researcher: Nathalie
+Researcher: Nat